What are Ocean Currents? Which are the major Ocean Currents? How to learn the names of various Ocean Currents? Read to

 It’s not easy to remember all the names, location and type (warm or cold) of ocean currents – without the right guidance.
 UPSC often ask questions in Prelims and Mains from the topic of ocean currents.
 So, what is the short-cut approach to learn fast?
 Well, wait and see.

-How to learn the names of ocean currents, faster?
+How can you learn the names of ocean currents, faster?

 ClearIAS has prepared a mind map from the above map.
 We have shown the major current systems in the three oceans – Atlantic ocean, Indian Ocean and Pacific ocean – from left to right.
 Continents are represented in ‘Green’, warm ocean currents in ‘Red’, and cold ocean currents in ‘Blue’.
 Hope it’s easy now!

 What are the points to remember?

 - There are gyres in each of the oceans – The Pacific, Atlantic and Indian ocean.
-(Any large system of rotating ocean current, particularly those involved with large wind movements is called as a Gyre.).
+(Any large system of rotating ocean current, particularly those involved with large wind movements is called a Gyre.).

 - Current direction: In general, currents in the northern hemisphere travel in the clockwise direction in a gyre, while currents in the southern hemisphere travel in the anti-clockwise direction ( the only exception is the current direction in the Indian ocean, which changes seasonally.)